Muratcol/django-fullstack-blog-project/README.md

 ```
 ### Email Configurations

-If you planning to use reset password feature of the project,
+If you're planning to use reset password feature of the project,

 Go to: `django-fullstack-blog-project/doviz_uygulamasi/settings.py/`